-Implication of Bruner’s learning theory on teaching
+Implication of Bruner’s learning theory

 A summary of Jerome Bruner’ theory

 Jerome Bruner’s theory is very influential and has direct implications on the teaching practices.
 The main ideas of the theory can be summarized as follows:

 - Learning is an active process.
 Learners select and transform information.